 From inception through present day, General Nano has been a rising start in the Cincinnati high tech manufacturing ecosystem.
 Take a look back at this interview broadcast by CBS Affiliate WKRC Cincinnatito see some early successes General Nano has built upon to reinvent multifunctional materials.

 Impacting 21st century priorities in sustainability and science requires new technologies.
-This is the purpose of Veelo™ — a new class of lightweight, multifunctional advanced material products that General Nano is proud to launch with its customers and partners.
+This is the purpose of Veelo™ — a new class of advanced material products that General Nano is proud to launch with its customers and partners.

 From the inception of the company in 2008, the United States Air Force has been at the forefront of supporting General Nano’s vision to innovate advanced materials that impact 21st century defense and commercial priorities.